TyrfingMjolnir/grimwire/README.md

 **Save Time with the Bookmarklet**: Since entering your relay's address is tedious, Grimwire provides a bookmarklet that allows you to connect the GrimWidget to your relay automatically.
 Find it on the right side of the dashboard after logging in.

 **Set your Avatar Icon**: In your relay's dashboard, you should notice your username and a down-arrow on the top right.
 Click that, then select from the "Change Avatar" submenu.

+**Add Guest Slots**: (BETA FEATURE) People without accounts can borrow guest streams by specifying your username as a host.
+If you plan to host guests, allocate streams on the right side of the dashboard.

 ## Developing Applications for Grimwire